sagemath/sage/src/doc/en/reference/references/index.rst

              fundamental domains for the subgroups of the modular group*, preprint :arxiv:`0901.1340`

 ..
+[GowdaTrott2014] Muddappa Seetharama Gowda and David Trott.
+On the
+                    irreducibility, Lyapunov rank, and automorphisms
+                    of special Bishop–Phelps cones.
+Journal of
+                    Mathematical Analysis and Applications,
+                    419(1):172-184, 2014.

+..
 [GP2012] Eddy Godelle and Luis Paris.
             *Basic questions on Artin-Tits groups*.
 A. Björner et al. (eds) Configuration spaces, CRM series.
 (2012) pp. 299--311.